South African mine strikes wind down with Amplats deal

 "Employees who do not return to work on Tuesday ... will remain dismissed and/or be subjected to the illegal strike disciplinary action and will not be eligible for any of the benefits mentioned above," it said in a statement.

-While tensions may be winding down at Amplats mines, police in the area's platinum belt city of Rustenburg fired rubber bullets, tear gas and stun grenades at a labour rally on Saturday to separate NUM members from other workers who have been fighting a deadly turf war for support.
+While tensions may be winding down at Amplats mines, police in the platinum belt city of Rustenburg were reported to have fired rubber bullets and used stun grenades at a labour rally on Saturday to separate NUM members from other workers who have been fighting a deadly turf war for support.

-Seven people were arrested and no major injuries were reported in the incident about 120 km (80 miles) northwest of Johannesburg, police said.
+South African media said the clash took place about 120 km (80 miles) northwest of Johannesburg.
+Police said they could not confirm the incident.

 In recent days, several wildcat strikes over wages and working conditions in the gold sector have come to an end with employers sacking, or threatening to sack, miners striking illegally.